pschaus/book_lepl1402/source/part1.rst

         }
     }

-In the above example the :code:`main` method calls the :code:`setBossOfTeam` method which then calls the :code:`setBoss` method.
+In the above example, the :code:`main` method calls the :code:`setBossOfTeam` method which then calls the :code:`setBoss` method.
 The :code:`setBossOfTeam` method does not catch any exceptions.
-This means that if an exception is thrown by :code:`setBoss`, the exception will be passed to :code:`main` where it is caught, as shown below:
+This means that if an exception is thrown in :code:`setBoss`, the exception will be passed to :code:`main` where it is caught, as shown below:

 .. image:: _static/images/part1/exception.svg
   :width: 30%